magento/devdocs/guides/v2.1/cloud/live/config-reference-var-name.md

 	<pre class="no-copy">CONFIG__DEFAULT__&lt;SYSTEM__VARIABLE__NAME></pre>

-*	A specific scope (that is, the setting affects only a specified store view or website)
+*	A specific scope (that is, the setting affects only a specified {% glossarytooltip ca5a9ff1-8182-4fc4-a34b-9b3f831dbf3f %}store view{% endglossarytooltip %} or website)

 	Store view scope variables, for example, have the following format: